Goliath wouldn’t fall

 – It’s not being able to pay the $12.50 to see a private doctor who will tell you what’s really wrong.

-– It’s when 30% of the kids that start kindergarten don’t graduate from the 6th grade.
+– It’s when 30% of the kids who start kindergarten don’t graduate from the 6th grade.

 – It’s not being able to pay for your son or daughter to go to the 7th grade.